turingschool/backend-curriculum-site/module1/lessons/methods_arguments_and_scopes.markdown

-For the right, we're __looking__ for a value named `temp`, and to find it we'll follow the same "lookup chain" we mentioned before — look for a local variable called `temp`; if it doesn't exist, continue up the chain and look for an instance method called `temp.
+For the right, we're __looking__ for a value named `temp`, and to find it we'll follow the same "lookup chain" we mentioned before — look for a local variable called `temp`; if it doesn't exist, continue up the chain and look for an instance method called `temp`.
 In this case we'll find one (instance variable `temp`) and use it!